-In statistical analysis, all statistical tests assume some assumptions.
-Violation of these assumptions changes the conclusion of the research.
-Therefore, all research, whether it is a journal article, thesis or dissertation, must follow these assumptions.
+In statistical analysis, all parametric tests assume some certain characteristic about the data, also known as assumptions.
+Violation of these assumptions changes the conclusion of the research and interpretation of the results.
+Therefore all research, whether it is a journal article, thesis, or dissertation, must follow these assumptions for accurate interpretation Depending on the parametric analysis, the assumptions vary.

-The following are the data assumptions found in statistical research:
+The following are the data assumptions commonly found in statistical research:

-Assumptions of normality: Most of the parametric tests follow the assumption of normality.
-Normality means that the distribution of the test is normally distributed with 0 mean, with 1 standard deviation and a symmetric bell shaped curve.
-To test the assumption of normality, the following measures and tests are applied:
+Assumptions of normality: Most of the parametric tests require that the assumption of normality be met.
+Normality means that the distribution of the test is normally distributed (or bell-shaped) with 0 mean, with 1 standard deviation and a symmetric bell shaped curve.
+To test the assumption of normality, the following measures and tests can be applied:

-Skewness: To test the assumption of normal distribution, Skewness should be within the range ±1.
+Skewness and Kurtosis: To test the assumption of normal distribution, Skewness should be within the range ±2.
+Kurtosis values should be within range of ±7

 Shapiro-Wilk’s W test: Most of the researchers use this test to test the assumption of normality.
 Wilk’s test should be significant to meet the assumption of normality.

-Kolmogorov-Smirnov D test: In the case of a large sample, most researchers use K-S test to test the assumption of normality.
+Kolmogorov-Smirnov test: In the case of a large sample, most researchers use K-S test to test the assumption of normality.
+This test should not be significant to meet the assumption of normality.

 Graphical method for test of normality: